fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 ---
 To the surprise of probably nobody, the signup rate of Mastodon has been phenomenal: in November 2022 alone, it welcomed a million new users.

-Apparently, this spike then tailed off: but more recent incidents and outages at it's main competitor have seen another surge of signups.
-Let's have a go at messing around with it: in this article I'm going to use Vonage, Laravel and Expose to recieve an incoming SMS sent from your phone to 'toot' it out on a Mastodon account.
+Apparently, this spike then tailed off: but more recent incidents and outages at its main competitor have seen another surge in signups.
+Let's have a go at messing around with it: in this article, I'm going to use Vonage, Laravel, and Expose to receive an incoming SMS sent from your phone to 'toot' it out on a Mastodon account.

 ## What is Mastodon?